Ihyatt/fandor_challenge/README.md

 - Year released
 - All films

-Users can up vote or down vote each film with data retrieved in real time using AJAX and JSON
+Users can up vote or down vote each film with data retrieved in real time using AJAX and JSON.

 ####<a name="search"></a>Movie Search Page
 ![fandor_challenge2](https://cloud.githubusercontent.com/assets/11432315/24941183/692066ec-1efd-11e7-9a48-21b3e8c9d3fc.gif)

-Once typed in the search engine, movies are parsed by each word, and retruned in real time using AJAX and JSON.
-The results are paginated using Jquery.
+Once typed in the search engine, movies are parsed by each word, and returned in real time using AJAX and JSON.
+The results are paginated using JQuery.

 ####<a name="run"></a>How to Run Fandor_Challenge locally